 A corporation sole was a designation in British law that referred to a legal term for holding property by virtue of a ritually bestowed name.
 As Bishop of Caledonia, Frederick Du Vernet owned acres and acres of land in his ecclesiastical role, but this was not land that he could register under his own personal name.
 He was a landowner of such vast reaches because he was ritually invested with the name of bishop; this name allowed him to hold collective property for the church.
 Although no Canadian law would draw this parallel, as a bishop and a corporation sole, Du Vernet was imbued with authority similar to that of a clan leader among the Nisga’a or Ts’msyen: he held collective land for the good of the community that would not pass on to his heirs and would not remain his were he to retire from his episcopate.
 Consecrated as a bishop by the laying on of hands by three other bishops, and thereby joined to the spiritual kinship of apostolic succession stretching back to Jesus Christ, Du Vernet’s ability to hold land not as a man but as a bishop rested in his spiritual jurisdiction recognized by the secular state.

 This differential acknowledgment of spiritual jurisdictions had everything to do with the lines that the settler-colonial state drew between “White” and “Indian,” and between “Christian” and “pagan.”
-In other words, it had everything to do with what Karen E. Fields and Barbara J. Fields have called “racecraft,” in an echo of “witchcraft,” by which they mean the “human action and imagining” and the “pervasive belief” that depends on distinctions by race to account for, justify, and organize political and social inequity.3 For the Fields, racecraft, as both a collective and an individual project, draws at once on the unstable category of race and the persuasive power of ritual and everyday routine to generate its plausibility and effects; it is, they say, the “soul of inequality in American life.”
+In other words, it had everything to do with what Karen E. Fields and Barbara J. Fields have called “racecraft,” in an echo of “witchcraft,” by which they mean the “human action and imagining” and the “pervasive belief” that depends on distinctions by race to account for, justify, and organize political and social inequity.3 Also see Judith Weisenfeld’s discussion of the “religio-racial” in Judith Weisenfeld, New World A-Coming: Black Religion and Racial Identity during the Great Migration (New York: NYU Press, 2017).
+For the Fields, racecraft, as both a collective and an individual project, draws at once on the unstable category of race and the persuasive power of ritual and everyday routine to generate its plausibility and effects; it is, they say, the “soul of inequality in American life.”

 Race and stories of the sacred are still at the heart of how land came to be possessed in North America under the guise of secular Christian states and their myths of private and collectively-held property.
 With the widespread resurgence of Indigenous claims to sovereignty through ceremony and story in both Canada and the United States, however, the question of how twenty-first-century contests over spiritual jurisdiction will recalibrate racecraft and its powers of possession is at once urgent and volatile.

 This post draws from arguments that I have made in greater depth in three publications: Pamela E. Klassen, “Mentality, Fundamentality and the Colonial Secular; or How Real Is Real Estate?,” in Transformations of Religion and the Public Sphere: Postsecular Publics, ed.
-Rosi Braidotti, Bolette Blaagaard, and Eva Midden (London: Palgrave Macmillan, 2014), 175–94; Pamela E. Klassen, The Story of Radio Mind: A Missionary’s Journey on Indian Land (Chicago: University of Chicago Press, Forthcoming); Pamela E. Klassen, “Spiritual Jurisdictions: Treaty People and the Queen of Canada,” in Ekklesia: Three Inquiries in Church, State, and the People, by Paul Christopher Johnson, Pamela E. Klassen, and Winnifred Fallers Sullivan, TRIOS (Chicago: University of Chicago Press, Forthcoming).
+Rosi Braidotti, Bolette Blaagaard, and Eva Midden (London: Palgrave Macmillan, 2014), 175–94; Pamela E. Klassen, The Story of Radio Mind: A Missionary’s Journey on Indigenous Land (Chicago: University of Chicago Press, Forthcoming); Pamela E. Klassen, “Spiritual Jurisdictions: Treaty People and the Queen of Canada,” in Ekklesia: Three Inquiries on Church and State, by Paul Christopher Johnson, Pamela E. Klassen, and Winnifred Fallers Sullivan, TRIOS (Chicago: University of Chicago Press, Forthcoming).